5 Eco Friendly Interior Design Ideas

-Putting love and care into the aesthetics of our homes helps us to feel comfortable and at ease, whether it’s chilling in the living room or relaxing in the tub.
+Putting love and care into our homes’ aesthetics helps us feel comfortable and at ease, whether chilling in the living room or relaxing in the tub.
 To reduce spending and practice an eco-friendly lifestyle, these five ideas will get you off to a good start.

 1 – Upcycling projects

-Upcycling refers to the process of reusing old or discarded materials or objects, to create a new item, often with an original purpose.
+Upcycling refers to reusing old or discarded materials or objects to create a new item, often with an original purpose.
 For example, instead of throwing away your tin cans, why not decorate them using a piece of spare wallpaper, and use them as flowerpots?
-Another idea is keeping your old jars, painting them for decoration and then using them as candle holders.
+Another idea is keeping your old jars, painting them for decoration, and then using them as candle holders.
 There are plenty of fun upcycling projects that you can get stuck into using old items around the home.
 Next time you have a decluttering session, consider if any discarded objects could become your next upcycling project.

 2 – Eco-friendly paint job